 In the 1990s I led the campaign to create the Crowborough Birth Centre (MLU) which became a successful flagship unit.
 I have been proactive in supporting maternity services and birthing units, and as a co-founder of the Birth Centre Network UK, was an early advocate nationally for Midwife-led Care as a mainstream choice for women.
 In 2013 I was appointed MBE for services to midwifery and parents.
 With a BSc in Earth Sciences and a Post-graduate Masters degree in Economics, my career developed in the Food Industry in operational roles, in due course as Managing Director of some sizeable business supplying the major UK retailers.
 I am a member of the Institute of Directors and a Fellow of the Royal Society of Arts, Manufactures and Commerce.
 I now divide my time between paid Food Industry Consultancy work and voluntary roles working with Social Enterprises and Charities focused on health services.

-I am President of the Community Hospitals Association (CHA) and have held positions on the CHA such as committee member and Chair over the past 30 years.
+I am President of the Community Hospitals Association and have held positions on the CHA such as committee member and Chair over the past 30 years.
 I have been the spokesperson for the CHA in the media to date, and am committed to raising the profile of community hospitals, and an appreciation of their contribution to community health and wellbeing.
 I am on the CHA Research Group.
 I am a Visiting Research Fellow at the University of Winchester.

 I am a member of the Community Hospitals Association (CHA) Management Board with a focus on Innovation and Best Practice.
 Community Hospitals fulfil a vital role within the NHS but are often not represented in mainstream work.
 I am passionate about the added value community hospitals and staff working in them bring to local populations.